zarf-dev/zarf/examples/component-scripts/README.md

 ## After Scripts

 `after` scripts run on `zarf package deploy` and allow a package to execute commands _after_ the component is deployed into the cluster.
-For example if you need to cleanup resources that were temporarily created during deployment:
+For example, if you need to clean up resources that were temporarily created during deployment:

 ```
 components: